akmishra30/fund-transfer/README.md

 # Fund Transfer Project

-This is simple fund-transfer REST project between bank accounts using JAX-RS and Jetty as an embedded server.
-The H2 in memory DB has been used with simple db schema where there are only two tables *customer* and *account* which holds necessary information.
+This is a REST project to transfer fund between customers bank accounts using JAX-RS and Jetty as an embedded server.
+The H2 DB is being used as in-memory DB which holds customers and accounts related necessary information.

 **Tech specification :**